Madrid Open: A tournament mired in controversy – DW – 05/10/2023

 Advertisement

-They smiled and held their trophies in front of assembled photographers, but not a microphone was in sight.
-Pegula said she felt tension behind the scenes throughout a controversial tournament in Madrid and "had a feeling something would happen".
+They smiled and held their trophies in front of assembled photographers, but there was not a microphone in sight.
+Pegula said she felt tension behind the scenes throughout a controversial tournament in Madrid and "had a feeling something would happen."
 She did not, hoewever, anticipate the organizers refusing to allow the players to address the crowd.

 A dangerous precedent